msantos/runcron/README.md

 ## After exec(3)

-Signals (excluding SIGKILL) sent to runcron when the task is running are forwarded to the task process group.
+Signals (excluding SIGKILL, SIGUSR1 and SIGUSR2) received by runcron when the task is running are forwarded to the task process group.

 # ENVIRONMENT VARIABLES